Alexina Graham Stuns In Lacy Red Lingerie In New Instagram Pic

-Alexina Graham has been keeping her Instagram followers on their toes with a variety of eye-catching photos and videos lately, and in her latest share from today, she rocked a lacy red lingerie set.
-The photo was apparently taken during a Victoria’s Secret photoshoot, and she sizzled in the sexy ensemble.
+Alexina Graham has been keeping her Instagram followers on their toes lately with a variety of eye-catching photos and videos, and in her latest share from today, she rocked a lacy red lingerie set.
+The picture was apparently taken during a Victoria’s Secret photo shoot, and she sizzled in the sexy ensemble.

-The model stood with her right shoulder facing the camera and tugged at her bottoms with both of her hands.
-She left her elbows bent behind her and glanced towards the camera with a coy expression on her face.
+The model stood with her right shoulder to the camera and tugged at her bottoms with both hands.
+She left her elbows bent behind her and gazed at the camera with a coy expression on her face.

-Her bra featured sheer accents on the sides and her matching bottoms were high-waisted with a cutout in the front.
+Her bra featured sheer accents on the sides and her matching bottoms were high-waisted with a cutout on the front.
 They featured built-in garter belt clips that were left undone and the straps fell around her toned legs.

 Alexina wore her hair down in a side part and her wavy locks were brushed behind her shoulders.
-Her makeup application included light eyeshadow with dark pink color under her brows, lots of blush, and pink lipstick.
+Her makeup application appeared to include light eyeshadow with dark pink color under her brows, lots of blush, and pink lipstick.
 She accessorized simply with small, stud earrings and a silver ring on her right hand.

 The backdrop was a muted dark gray tone that left the focus on her physique.
 The model’s toned abs and bare derrière were visible in the shot, and her skin glowed thanks to the bright lighting that flooded the space from the left side of the frame.